MetaFam/metagame-wiki/docs/playbooks/how-to-hackmd.md

     ![](https://i.imgur.com/MsYKWJk.png)

-5. These shoule be your settings when published/publishing as blog:
+5. These should be your settings when published/publishing as blog:

     ![](https://i.imgur.com/4GF7cBn.png)